 Add Organizers to Your Desk

 Looking for simple dorm desk organization ideas?
-Keep extra pens, pencils, notepads, rulers, and other items neatly arranged with a dorm desk organizer.
-If you don’t have desk drawers, mason jars are an inexpensive and cute way to store writing utensils.
+Keep extra pens, pencils, notepads, rulers, and other items neatly arranged with dorm desk organizers or trays.
+If you don’t have desk drawers, mason jars are an inexpensive and cute way to store writing utensils as well!

 Keep Track of Cords with Binder Clips